frobnitzem/psik/README.md

           info is an integer correponding to a scheduler's jobid (for queued) or a return status code (other states) scripts/ - directory containing
-        pre_submit   - script run on the submitting node It is sourced during the submit script.
-                       It receives the jobndx as its only argument.
-                       Failure must be reported by returning nonzero, and should be accompanied by a message to stderr.
-                       Any exit from this script will prevent job submission. on_active    - script to run from job.rc on start on_completed - script to run from job.rc on successful exit on_failed    - script to run from job.rc on failing exit on_canceled  - script to run on cancelling node after cancellation succeeds submit       - Submit job.rc to the backend.
+        submit       - Submit job.rc to the backend.
                        Submit is provided with the jobndx serial number as its only argument.